malyok99/bongocat-linux/README.md

 Built for **Linux (Wayland)**, with direct keyboard event capturing via **libevdev**, and visuals rendered using **SDL2** + **SDL2_image**.

-Tested on Fedora GNOME and NixOS Hyprland; expected to work on other Wayland compositors.
+Expected to work on other Wayland compositors.

 ![](examples/example1.gif)